Free Printable Goal Setting Worksheets (Updated for 2026!)

 When you create your goal, try to make it as specific as possible.

-For example, instead of saying you want to get into better shape before your birthday, a more focused goal might be to lift weights 3x per week or get 10,000 steps per day – or both!
+For example, instead of saying you want to get into better shape before your birthday, a more focused goal might be to lift weights 3x per week or get 10,000 steps per day.
+Or maybe both?

 Or, instead of saying you want to save money in general, your goal could be to save $5000 in a year.